-Latin: Refers to the three colours of the dried leaves white, brown and yellow/green.
+Latin: Refers to the three colors of the dried leaves white, brown and yellow/green.

 Leaf: The large leaves are extremely variable in shape and size from palmate to elliptic to heart shaped with very long petioles (leaf stalk).

-Similar Species: Ficus grossularioides which occupies the equivalent ecological niche in the lowlands of South Borneo and which also has the bright silver/white glaucous colouring of the underside of the leaf.
+Similar Species: Ficus grossularioides which occupies the equivalent ecological niche in the lowlands of South Borneo and which also has the bright silver/white hairs on the underside of the leaf.

-Distinguish: According to Berg (2011) F. tricolour is distinguished from F. grossularioides by;
+Distinguish: According to Berg (2011) F. tricolor is distinguished from F. grossularioides by;